 If You Really Do Feel Old: Ageism and Writing

-Older writers might worry that they won’t be taken seriously by agents or publishers or readers, or why they might be reluctant to join a writing course that they fear will be full of bright young 20-somethings.
+As an older writer, you might might worry that agents or publishers or readers simply won’t be interested.
+You might be reluctant to join a writing course that you suspect will be full of bright young 20-somethings.

-The reality will – hopefully! – be different, but it’s hard to deny that we live in an ageist society – particularly for women.
+The reality will – hopefully! – be different.
+However, it’s hard to deny that we live in an ageist society – particularly for women.

-Now, I’m very aware as I write this that I’m 31.
+Now, I’m very aware as I write this that I’m in my 30s.

-I can’t write about what it’s like to feel invisible because of your age, or to feel that people don’t take you seriously because they think of you as some little old dear.
+I don’t know what it’s like to feel invisible because of your age, or to feel that people are dismissive of your writing because they think of you as some little old dear.

-I can’t write about what it’s like to put your writing aside for 20 years to raise a family or to work a job that’s not your calling – only to finally have the opportunity when you retire.
+I don’t know what it’s like to put your writing aside for 20 or 30 years to raise a family or to work a job that’s not your calling – only to finally have the opportunity when you retire.